codyjrivera/personal-portfolio/content/publication/ids/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: Conditionally Accepted to ACM SIGPLAN Conference on Programming Language Design and Implementation
+publication: To appear in the ACM SIGPLAN Conference on Programming Language Design and Implementation
-publication_short: Conditionally Accepted to PLDI '24
+publication_short: To appear in PLDI '24

 tags: [Programming Languages and Formal Methods]